 For some, the motivation may be political, with hacktivists targeting websites of particular organisations, governments or individuals to make a political statement.
 In 2015, hacktivist group Anonymous launched an attack against Turkish government agencies, alleging that it had supported terrorist group ISIS.

 In the case of the Wikipedia DDoS attack, the motivation behind targeting the free resource has not yet come to light.
-Those behind the attack and their motivation also remain unknown, with a desire to simply cause disruption or exploit vulnerabilities for the sake of it by a grey hat hacker.
+Those behind the attack and their motivation also remain unknown, with a desire to simply cause disruption or exploit vulnerabilities a possible motive.

 Wikimedia responded to the DDoS attack by saying that it threatened “everyone’s fundamental rights to freely access and share information”.